udexon/DUDE/DUNIIX_Future.md

 2. What are the characteristics of DUNIIX that are comparable to (1-E) (I) Android (II) Bitcoin and (III) China's technologies?

+Short term (10 years) historical trends concerning government policies and implementations are aplenty for observations (past) and predictions.

+Free software projects are the only non governmental forces that have significant observable effects in short term history (10 years) but lack academic studies due to bias in funding by corporations and governments.

+Despite these, free software has grown against all odds.
+DUNIIX will take free software revolution to the next level, improving software, reward for programmers, non programmers, transparency in government and corporation, hence literally everything as in the biggest Revolution since the original Revolution of heliocentrism against Christianity.

 <hr>